Strategically Placed

 A Piece of American History…

-The Sedona Fire District 9/11 Memorial, located in front of Station 6, 2675 State Route 179, was dedicated on the 15th anniversary of the terrorist attacks on September 11, 2016.
+The Sedona Fire District 9/11 Memorial, located in front of Station 6, 2675 State Route 179, was dedicated on September 11, 2016, the 15th anniversary of the terrorist attacks.

 In August 2015, SFD received the gift of a 5.5’ steel girder from the Port Authority of New York and New Jersey.
 Believed to be from the 20th floor of the World Trade Center (WTC) south tower, this girder is the focal point of the Memorial – a courtyard designed to respectfully honor the memory of the 2,977 lives lost on September 11, 2001, including 343 FDNY Firefighters, 37 Port Authority law enforcement personnel, 23 New York City Police Officers, 8 EMT/Medics, and 2,566 civilians.
 The Memorial is open year-round to visitors who are welcome to enjoy the grounds and reflect on the events of September 11, 2001.
 “Never Forget.”